Establishing Liability For Construction Accident

 A subcontractor may have contributed to your injury if he or she allowed unsafe working conditions at your construction site.
 When a subcontractor fails to provide construction workers with adequate information or safety equipment at the workplace, he or she can be held liable for their injuries.

-Virtually any company or party other than your direct employer can be held partially responsible for injuries at a work site.
+Virtually any company or a party other than your direct employer can be held partially responsible for injuries at a worksite.
 In some cases, a delivery service can directly injure a worker or contribute to a construction site injury by dropping off equipment or materials in a dangerous location.
 We will investigate all of the parties present on the day of your accident to determine liability.

 If a fellow employee (or an employee at a third-party company) contributed to your accident directly or indirectly, we may be able to seek compensation from him or her.
 Additionally, if another employee used equipment improperly or created a dangerous situation that led to your injury, he or she can be held personally liable in some cases.